 All scheduled SYS rehearsals (Vivace, Classic, Academic, Symphonic Wind Ensemble, Premier, and Overture Strings) are suspended for the rest of the season.
 Please check your email for enrichment activities, online lectures, and opportunities.
 We are working hard to develop materials for your musician.
 We will also post information via the Friday Update Newsletter.
 However, your child should still practice their music at home.

 Academic Schools Tour: Is the March 20th tour scheduled?
 Answer: No, it has been canceled.

 Academy of Music: Are the May 3 concerts scheduled?
 Answer: No. It has been canceled.

 Premier Orchestra: Is the April 26 Farewell Concert scheduled?
-Answer: No. It has been postponed.
+Answer: No. It has been canceled.

 Retirement Roast for Maestro Michael Neumann

 Is the May 23 Retirement Roast scheduled?
 Answer: No. It has been postponed.